sulami/tracing-datadog/README.md

 ### Distributed tracing over HTTP

-To enable distributed tracing over HTTP, enable the `http` feature and use `DataDogContext` to extract and inject trace context from/into HTTP headers.
+To enable distributed tracing over HTTP, enable the `http` feature and use `DatadogContext` to extract and inject trace context from/into HTTP headers.
 See the API documentation for examples.

 ## Prior Art